-So, the solution is to make a list of all emotions and decide which song, if any, best represents each of them.
+So, the solution is to make a list of all emotions and decide which song, if any, best represents them.
 When and if we find it, we close the entry, thereby forbidding the release of any new song on the topic.

 I guess covers are still ok, but super frowned upon.

 I know what you are thinking.
 This is genius!
 And knowing what you were thinking, I have already started the mapping...

 You'll notice that the list is largely incomplete.
 That's because humans are complex creatures, more than we care to admit, and I need more showers to think about it.
 (My armpits are nodding.)